Electric Vehicle Charging Network

 ChargeNet NZ have the Solution

-ChargeNet NZ are building a nation-wide network of Rapid DC Chargers that let any EV owner quickly recharge their vehicle, typically in 10 – 30 minutes.
+ChargeNet NZ have built a nation-wide network of Rapid DC Chargers that let any EV owner quickly recharge their vehicle, typically in 10 – 30 minutes.

 Free from the constraints imposed by the hazardous nature of traditional fossil-based transport fuels, EV charging stations can be placed in much more convenient locations, like shopping malls and supermarkets where you would typically park for at least 20 – 30 minutes anyway.

 How does Fast Charging work?

 Electric Vehicles have a charger built in that converts the AC power from the grid into DC power for the car’s battery.
 Due to size and weight constraints this onboard charger is limited in power and so typically takes six hours to fully charge a car.

 A Rapid DC Charger is a much larger version of the onboard charger, and converts high power 3-phase AC into powerful DC current.
 Bypassing the onboard charger dramatically reduces the charge time, usually to less than 30 minutes.